Icenium/appbuilder-sublime-package/README.md

 * [Telerik AppBuilder Windows client](http://www.telerik.com/appbuilder/windows-client "The AppBuilder Windows Client"): Lightweight Windows IDE.
 * [Telerik AppBuilder in-browser client](http://www.telerik.com/appbuilder/in-browser-client "The AppBuilder In-Browser Client"): Browser-based IDE that is compatible with most modern web and mobile browsers.
 * [Telerik AppBuilder extension for Visual Studio](http://www.telerik.com/appbuilder/visual-studio-extension "The AppBuilder Extension for Visual Studio"): Extension for the popular Microsoft IDE.
-* [Telerick AppBuilder command-line interface](???
+* [Telerik AppBuilder command-line interface](???
 "The AppBuilder package for Sublime Text 2"): A command-line interface that lets you leverage the cloud capabilities of Telerik AppBuilder from the command line.
 * [Telerik AppBuilder companion app](http://www.telerik.com/appbuilder/companion-app "The AppBuilder Companion App"): iOS testing utility <a href="https://itunes.apple.com/bg/app/icenium-ion/id527547398" target="_blank">available for free on the App Store</a>.
 * [Telerik AppBuilder documentation](http://docs.telerik.com/platform/appbuilder "The documentation resources for Telerik AppBuilder"): Learn more about what you can do with Telerik AppBuilder.
 * [Telerik AppBuilder web page](http://www.telerik.com/appbuilder "The Telerik AppBuilder web page"): Visit the Telerik AppBuilder web site.